 A new birth is required for entrance into Heaven, as the Lord said "Except a man be born again, he cannot see the kingdom of God" (John 3:3-7).

-We become born again as a child of God through simple faith in Jesus Christ as our Savior:
+A person becomes born again as a child of God through simple faith in Jesus Christ as their Savior:

 1 John 5:1